Generating Protected VMs Report

 - You can specify the following report parameters:

-- Business View objects: defines Business View groups to analyze in the report.
+- Scope (Business View objects): defines Business View groups to analyze in the report.
 You can select only objects of the Virtual Machine type.

 - RPO (Recovery Point Objective): defines the age of the latest backup or replica files required to resume normal operation if a system failure occurs.
 For example, to compile a list of VMs protected on a daily basis, you need to set the RPO value to 1 day.

-- Exclusion mask: defines VMs to exclude from the report scope.
+- VM exclusion rule: defines VMs to exclude from the report scope.
 You can enter VM names explicitly or create a wildcard mask by using the asterisk (*) to replace any number of characters.
 Multiple entries are separated by a semicolon.
 Usage example: the following string will exclude machines with the _R&D suffix from appearing in the report: “*_R&D”.

-- Job type: defines job types that must be evaluated (Backup jobs, Replication jobs, Backup Copy jobs or All items).
+- Job types: defines job types that must be evaluated (Backup, Replication, Backup Copy, vCD Backup, vCD Replication, All Items).